p/redis-dump-load/README.rst

 Note: ijson's yajl2 backend fails when it is given strings on Python 3.
 Please open the files in binary mode and use ``BytesIO`` rather than ``StringIO`` objects.

+Note: jsaone can only decode text strings (``str`` instances), not ``bytes``.
+When loading data from a file opened in binary mode and using jsaone, redis-dump-load will decode the file data using the default encoding.
+If this fails, you can change the default encoding or open the files in text mode with the encoding appropriately specified in the ``open()`` call.

 Note: Streaming loading is substantially slower than lump loading.
 To force lump loading of files, read the files in memory and invoke ``loads`` rather than ``load``.